20 Female Resistance Fighters Who Took on Nazi Germany

 Krystyna Skarbek (Poland)

-Krystyna Skarbek was one of the most daring female spies of World War II, working for the British Special Operations Executive (SOE).
-Born in Poland in 1908, she had a strong sense of patriotism and was determined to fight against Nazi occupation.
-After the German invasion of Poland in 1939, she volunteered for British intelligence, becoming one of the first female agents recruited by the SOE.
-Her mission was to gather intelligence, aid the resistance, and sabotage Nazi operations in occupied Europe.
+Krystyna Skarbek was one of the most intrepid female spies of World War II, working for the British Special Operations Executive (SOE).
+She was born in Poland in 1908 and had a strong sense of patriotism.
+She volunteered for British intelligence after the German invasion of Poland in 1939.
+Skarbek was one of the first women recruited by the SOE.
+She was trained to spy on the enemy, help resistance fighters, and sabotage Nazi operations in occupied Europe.

 Female resistance fighter Krystyna Skarbek (1908-1952), from Poland, British spy during World War II